-Right after David Bowie died, almost year ago, I went to buy his then-new album Blackstar on Amazon.
+Right after David Bowie died, almost a year ago, I went to buy his then-new album Blackstar on Amazon.
 But it was SOLD OUT.
-Bowie’s first #1 album in the United States, which I purchased a couple weeks later, is a fitting ending to an eclectic career.
+Bowie’s first #1 album in the United States, which I purchased a couple of weeks later, is a fitting ending to an eclectic career.

 About a month following his death, I was doing some research on how to market oneself as an artist.
 I came across this article about David Bowie.
 Well, more his response to comments about his previous article about David Bowie.

 A commenter wrote that Bowie is “one of the most brilliant marketers in the history of rock ‘n’ roll,” adding, “He is all about the money and he goes with ‘flow of the times.'”
 And the writer largely agreed: “Bowie tailored his music to fit each era, embracing styles from folk to glam rock to soul to electronic music and ‘drum and bass.'”

 That didn’t sit well with me at all.
 He did not “go with the flow of the times,” he helped INVENT the flow of the times, which is why he was revered and is missed.

 Here are 16 Bowie songs.
 The fact that many are in a different order than the last time I put together such a list shows how fluid my affection is for different songs, depending on what I heard most recently.
 Links to all, #s indicate US Billboard highest position. .

 16. Let’s Spend the Night Together (From Aladdin Sane, 1973) – I like how reads the title lyric, compared with the Rolling Stones original

 15. Starman, #65 (The Rise and Fall of Ziggy Stardust and the Spiders from Mars, 1972) – my favorite album, still

 14. Life on Mars?
 (Hunky Dory, 1971) – from the first Bowie album I ever got, won from WNPC radio station in a phone contest